wichert/lingua/README.rst

 What is lingua?
 ===============

-Lingua is a package with tools to extract translateable texts from your code, and to check existing translations.
+Lingua is a package with tools to extract translatable texts from your code, and to check existing translations.
 It replaces the use of the ``xgettext`` command from gettext, or ``pybabel`` from Babel.